Full Time Program

 Enrichment Programs and Facilities

-All classes attend weekly enrichment classes including a weekly music program with Shoshana Vogel.
+Children attend weekly enrichment classes including a weekly music program with Shoshana Vogel and yoga with Tashya.

-The new Greene Street Playgarden, which is scheduled to open in 2022, will be adjacent to our school.
+The new Greene Street Playgarden is adjacent to our school.

 The school has access to the Key Park, a large gated playground.
 Children also have nature based learning with an on-site vegetable and herb garden and The Oak Grove, a small urban green space with mature trees.
 Children have access to the Washington Square Park Eco Projects educational collection of bio-facts, which includes birds nests, feathers and taxidermied birds.